vatsalmehta09/Voice-Generation/README.md

 ---

-## 🤝 Contributing

-Pull requests and feature suggestions are welcome!
-Open an issue or submit a PR on GitHub.

----

-## ⭐ Contact

-For questions, support, or collaboration, please open an issue on GitHub or contact #YOUR_CONTACT_EMAIL (if applicable).
+For questions, support, or collaboration, please open an issue on GitHub or contact vatsal9mehta@gmail.com
-# Replace #YOUR_CONTACT_EMAIL with your email or remove if you prefer not to show contact info.

----

-Built with ❤️ for content creators everywhere.